DIS-CompIQ/DIS-Developer-Assessment/readme.md

 you run out time or have ideas, please describe them.

 -   [ ] UI of some sort

+    A UI for this kind of tool should be part of some larger application.
+I would create simple a upload field and a search tool in a react app that would return a table of records.
+From the table I would implement checkboxes on each item and a download button that would request a `.fgz` from the selected records.

--   [ ] API can generate Fugazi files from a selection of records
+-   [x] API can generate Fugazi files from a selection of records

+    Using the endpoint `/download` will return a file including every record in the db.
+Similarly `download/{id}` will return a file with just the specified record

--   [ ] Large file handling
+-   [-] Large file handling

+    As written the API can handle large files, but performance leaves something to be desired.
+I would use the `MultipartFormDataStreamProvider` class with `StreamContent` to break up large files into smaller portions to be handled simultaneously with the `ReadAsMultipartAsync` method available on `StreamContent`.
+In tandem with a UI a large file could be uploaded in the background while the user continues with other tasks.

 # Submission Guidelines